FardinRastakhiz/QuickCharNet/README.md

 - **TestsOnMaliciousURLs/**: Contains Jupyter notebooks for testing and comparing the model against state-of-the-art models using the Malicious URLs dataset.
 - **TestsOnPhishStorm/**: Contains Jupyter notebooks for testing and comparing the model against state-of-the-art models using the PhishStorm dataset.
 - **TestsOnSpamURLs/**: Contains Jupyter notebooks for testing and comparing the model against state-of-the-art models using the Spam dataset.
-- **Visualizations/**: Python scripts for training, evaluation, and preprocessing.
+- **Visualizations/**: Python scripts to show how models work include evaluations and how they create their outputs.
-- **Visualizations/evaluations**: Python scripts for training, evaluation, and preprocessing.
-- **Visualizations/visualization_records**: Python scripts for training, evaluation, and preprocessing.

 ## Methodology

 ### Data Collection